An asymptotic distribution theory for Eulerian recurrences with applications: Applications IV: non-normal continuous limit laws

-\end{itemize} Without a priori information on the exact forms of the polynomials, we can still apply the method of moments (with more complicated calculations) and get the limit law, although these polynomials seem more difficult to solve (either the closed-forms or the corresponding PDEs).
+Without a priori information on the exact forms of the polynomials, we can still apply the method of moments (with more complicated calculations) and get the limit law, although the corresponding PDEs seem more difficult to solve.
 A simple reason these recurrences lead to non-normal limit laws is that the dependence on $v$ in each of the multiplicative factors is only at the lower order terms such as $O(n^{-1})$ and smaller ones.